ATTPC/daqdoc/source/components.rst

 NARVAL
 ------

 NARVAL does the majority of the work in the system, as it is the program that actually acquires the data.
-It should run on all of the computers in the system (both the Mac Minis and the control computer).
+Its controlling processes run on the Control computer, and the data acquisition processes for each CoBo run on the individual Mac Minis.
 You don't really interact with NARVAL directly; instead, it is controlled by the :ref:`rcc`.

 ..  warning::